pomdtr/sunbeam/README.md

 ## Getting started

 1. Install the cli from the main branch: `go install github.com/pomdtr/sunbeam@main`
-2. run/install some extensions from the example folder: `go run examples/tldr` or `go install tldr examples/tldr`
+2. Run some scripts from the example folder: `sunbeam ./examples/file-browser.py`